ShreyasYadav-stats/Healthcare-Risk-Analysis-and-Resource-Planning/README.md

 In a hospital and clinical settings, decisions need to be made under uncertainty:

-- How many high-risk patients should we expect?
+- How early can we identify high-risk patients using available data and how many high-risk patients should we expect?
-- Do we have sufficient beds and resources for abnormal cases?
+- Do we have sufficient capacity (beds, resources) for patients likely to have abnormal outcomes?
-- Which patient groups require closer monitoring?
+- Which patient groups are at higher risk and may require closer monitoring?
-- How should we balance early detection with avoiding unnecessary interventions?
+- What trade-offs exist between catching high-risk patients and avoiding false alarms?

 ## Key Questions